Retr0Kr0dy/malloc-bomb/README.md

 while true; do ... & done
 ```

-This is a simple infinite loop, but, the `& done` means that the loop is not waiting for the function (content of `...`) to finish, instead, it simply end the loop (with the function still running in a background process) and repeat while `true` is ...true.
+This is a simple infinite loop, but, the `& done` means that the loop is not waiting for the function (content of `...`) to finish, instead, it simply ends the loop (with the function still running in a background process) and repeat while `true` is ...true.

 Then the interesting part.